mforbes/mmfutils/README.rst

    Also enables the planning cache and setting threads so you can better control your performance.
 -  ``mmfutils.performance.numexpr``: Robustly imports numexpr and
    disabling the VML.
-(If you don't do this carefully, it will crash your program so fast you won't even get a traceback.)
+(If you don’t do this carefully, it will crash your program so fast you won’t even get a traceback.)
 -  ``mmfutils.performance.threads``: Provides some hooks for setting the maximum number of threads in a bunch of places including the MKL, numexpr, and fftw.